 Why and how the soul finds the body of its father is hard to explain.
 But we must understand that karma has a great role to play here.
 In India, there is a saying, “Who should eat what is already predetermined, and each food grain bears the name of the individual who is expected to eat it.”
 Thus, Hindus believe that food plays an important role even in the birth and death of beings, not just as an element in survival.

-Through sexual reunion, this soul finds it’s away into the womb of a woman and thus the soul also becomes a part of the mother’s body.
+Through sexual reunion, this soul finds its way into the womb of a woman and thus the soul also becomes a part of the mother’s body.
 Then, with nine months in her womb, the soul rests.
 This is the birth in the body of the mother.

 As the child emerges out of the womb, it attains its own self and its own body.
 This is the third birth, a birth in its own body.

-This process is quite different to what we normally understand and this is how Vedas explain it.
-There is a transcendental process in the background of a biological process
+This process is quite different from what we normally understand and this is how Vedas explain it.
+There is a transcendental process in the background of a biological process.

 Modern science says that conception happens when an egg is fertilized by a sperm cell.
 But the Upanishads claim that it happens much before when the soul finds its way from the ancestor world to the earth and becomes a part of the food.
 It means that birth is not just because of sexual activity.
 In other words, it means that conception can never happen unless a soul is willing to participate.